MRes in Tropical Forest Ecology

 In addition the UK Natural Environment Research Council (NERC) identified a set of 15 ‘Postgraduate and Professional Skills Needs in the Environment Sector’, termed critical skills gaps.
-This MRes programme will give you training explicitly designed to address nine of these 15 gaps:
+This MRes programme will give you training explicitly designed to address eight of these 15 gaps:

 - Modelling (incl. physical systems and GIS)